A novel method for calculating relative free energy of similar molecules in two environments: Introduction

 The method is based on first identifying in each of the compared systems (e.g molecule and environment) a common subsystem (e.g submolecule and the environment) and a different subsystem (e.g a submolecule).
-Then, each of the systems is transformed in each environment (e.g vacuum or water environment) by relaxing certain potential terms, into a system in which the partition functions of the common subsystem and the different subsystem can be decoupled.
+Then, each of the systems is transformed in each environment (e.g vacuum or water environment) by removing certain potential terms, into a system in which the partition functions of the common subsystem and the different subsystem can be decoupled.
 This \emph{decoupling} is not trivial as the atoms in one decoupled subsystem will still interact with atoms in another decoupled subsystem via potentials that relate between 2, 3 and 4 atoms.
 However, this will turn exact due to the fact that this is decoupling of the two integrals of the partition functions.
-As will become clear, this analysis is applicable to any potential function and to submolecules with coupled degrees of freedom.
-Removing less terms in the transformation results in smaller free energy difference that needs to be integrated over and higher phase space overlap (smaller statistical error), which are related to the efficiency of the calculation.
-Since each transformed system is simulated in two environments and the different subsystem can be treated as non interacting system, the free energy associated with the different subsystem will analytically (exactly) cancel out in the thermodynamic cycle.
+This novel analysis is applicable to any potential function and to submolecules with coupled degrees of freedom, enabling to remove less terms in the transformation.
+Removing less terms in the transformation results in a smaller free energy difference which needs to be integrated over and higher phase space overlap (smaller statistical error), which are related to the efficiency of the calculation.
+Since each transformed system is simulated in two environments and the different subsystem can be treated as non-interacting system, the free energy associated with the different subsystem will analytically (exactly) cancel out in the thermodynamic cycle.
 Thus, instead of transforming between the compared systems to calculate the relative free energy difference, each system is transformed \emph{separately} into its replica with some energy terms relaxed (removed) and we avoid having ingredients (such as atoms and possibly force fields) of the two systems in the simulation.
 This ingredient is in fact a scheme for two separated \emph{topologies}.
 Transforming the systems separately has been suggested in recent works \cite{farhi2013general,liu2013lead} and is given here in a detailed mathematical description in the context of partition function decoupling.
 It is noted that the separate simulations are used here to calculate relative free energy (difference between two solvation/binding processes) and not only to calculate absolute solvation free energy (e.g Ref. \cite{schafer1999estimating}).
+We demonstrate the decoupling analysis and the separate transformations in MD calculations of relative free energies which agree with experimental results.
+This decoupling analysis is also in agreement with our MD simulations in Ref. \cite{farhi2016calculation}.
 We then present a unified \emph{soft core} technique that will result in less steep integrated function.
-As will become clear the soft core technique when combined with linear transformations will ensure that the integrated function will be monotonic.
+We prove analytically that the soft core technique ensures that the integrated function is monotonic.
+This statement regarding the monotonicity of the integrated function is novel and we then further extended to non-linear transformations.
 Since for monotonic functions the numerical integration error limit is known the integration result will be robust.
 In addition the monotonicity will enable simple selection of intermediates.
+We also show mathematically that in this soft core technique the numerically integrated function can be non-steep only when we transform the systems separately (novel result).
 Finally, we show that if the systems have rugged energy landscape, instead of using the sampling techniques such as \emph{H-REMD} in another $\lambda$ or $T$ dimension, we can use only one sampling dimension.